nityamore/nityamore/README.md

 🚀 About Me

-* 💻 Passionate about Backend Development
+💻 Interested in learning Backend Development
-* ⚙️ Interested in Operating Systems, Networking and Scalable Systems
-* 🧠 Strong foundation in Data Structures and Algorithms
+⚙️ Exploring Operating Systems, Networking, and Scalable Systems 🧠 Learning Data Structures and Algorithms
-* 🐧 Comfortable working in Linux environments
+🐧 Familiar with working in Linux environments
-* 📚 Always learning new technologies and improving coding skills
+📚 Continuously learning new technologies and improving coding skills

 ---